kpoppel/homeassistant-eforsyning/README.md

   * Amount-Paid
   * Amount-Remaining

+You will see these attributes as pairs of (date, value).

 ### Sensors for water supply

 A different set of sensors are created, 8 in total.
 The naming scheme is `sensor.eforsyning.<name>`.
 (Unless you changed the "eforsyning" name).